Neighborhood Profiles

 The Flatiron neighborhood is named after the iconic 1902 22-story Beaux-Arts “Flatiron Building” to the north leaning into a trapezoid public plaza: General Worth Square that flanks Madison Square ...
 Details

-The Gramercy neighborhood and eponymous 2-acre private park is a small enclave is a step back in time to the guilded age grandeur written about in an Edith Warton novel.
+The Gramercy neighborhood and eponymous 2-acre private park is a small enclave and is a step back in time to the guilded age grandeur written about in an Edith Warton novel.
 "Listed in the National ...
 Details

 The Seaport Neighborhood is a historic area at the southern tip of Manhattan along the East River with a rich maritime history.
 The port continues to be the home to a fleet of 5 ships ...
 Details